-As huge Broadway fans, we were beyond excited to visit the Museum of Broadway on our most recent trip to New York City.
+As huge Broadway fans, we were beyond excited to visit the Museum of Broadway on one of our most recent trips to New York City.
 Located at 145 West 45th Street in the heart of the Times Square theatre district, the Museum of Broadway is a fun, interactive walk-through museum with three floors of exhibits – an absolute dream for theatre fans!

 According to the Museum of Broadway website, most visitors spend between 1-3 hours at the museum.
 We spent almost exactly 2 hours including time browsing the shop at the end of our visit and loved every minute!